 The FLIP system lets you rebalance the colors, avoiding blue- or green-tinted footage.
 It’s very challenging to fix this in post-production, but with the FLIP you get beautiful color rich results right off the bat.

 Beware that cheap Chinese knock-off solutions are often problematic: I’ve met other divers who used these and who ended up with unusable blood-red results.
-The FLIP uses a specific color grade and translucency designed to enhance the image at two different depth levels.Price: $39.00 view at amazon
+The FLIP uses a specific color grade and translucency designed to enhance the image at two different depth levels.Price: Check on Amazon view at amazon

 9. GoPro accessories starter kit

 A miscellaneous GoPro accessories kit can be a quick way to gain a lot of possibilities for your GoPro.
 Bigger items, like selfie sticks or tripods, are not that great though (keep in mind they’re produced on the ultra cheap!).
-However, you’ll probably find the harnesses, head straps, suction mounts, and so on, perfectly usable.view at amazon
+However, you’ll probably find the harnesses, head straps, suction mounts, and so on, perfectly usable.Price:

 10. GoPro accessories travel case

 A travel case lets you keep all those little items properly organized.
-I like this soft shell case with elastic storage straps, as it is more versatile than hard shell cases with compartments only for specific items which may or may not fit the ones you have.view at amazon
+I like this soft shell case with elastic storage straps, as it is more versatile than hard shell cases with compartments only for specific items which may or may not fit the ones you have.Price:

 This post contains affiliate links which let me earn a small commission by referring you to Amazon.
 Nothing on this page is sponsored.
 My policy is explained in further detail here.